kh-w/QEC_Steanes_code/README.md

 ## Introduction

-Steane's code is well known for its evolution from the classical $[7,4,3]$ Hamming code, which uses $(7-4)=3$ extra bits to encode (protect) 4 bits of data, with a code distance of 3.
+Quantum information is highly susceptible to various sources of error, including decoherence, environmental noise, and imperfect operations.
+One effective way to protect quantum data, which is similar to classical error correction, is to encode a single qubit into a larger entangled state across multiple physical qubits.
+This redundancy allows local errors, which affect only some of the qubits, to be detected and corrected without disturbing the underlying logical information.
+Steane's code is one of the well known quantum correction code, famous for its evolution from the classical $[7,4,3]$ Hamming code, which uses $(7-4)=3$ extra bits to encode (protect) 4 bits of data, with a code distance of 3.
 It uses the same parity-check matrix to correct both bit-flip and phase-flip errors, resulting in a circuit with 7 physical qubits to encode (protect) 1 logical qubit.
 The code distance is also 3, as in the classical case, which is the minimum number of physical qubit errors that makes an error on a valid logical state undetectable, i.e., the error transforms one valid logical state into another.

 A valid logical state is a superposition of the states in the code space, which is spanned by two orthonormal logical basis states, $\left|0\right\rangle_L$ and $\left|1\right\rangle_L$.
 The logical basis state $\left|0\right\rangle_L$​ is an equal superposition of the quantum versions of the classical Hamming codewords, and $\left|1\right\rangle_L=X^{\otimes7}\left|0\right\rangle_L$​.
 The error correction procedure is also similar to that of the classical Hamming code, but corrections must be made for both bit flips and phase flips.